More about us is a developing section that will let folks know what we are up to!

 - Locally grown produce is fresher.

-Produce grown locally is typically picked within 24 hours of your purchase versus produce that has traveled many miles and several days since being harvested.
+Produce grown locally is typically picked less than 24 hours before it reaches the shelf, versus produce that has traveled many miles and several days since being harvested.

 - Locally grown produce is better for you!